Information Theoretic cutting of a cake

 \section{Introduction}

-In many applications a number of parties are interested in possessing a limited resource, e.g. a set of goods or metaphorically a cake.
-Each of the parties has his own valuation of different parts of the cake, and each has full, partial or no information about the valuation of the other parties.
+In many applications a number of parties are interested in possessing a limited resource, e.g. a set of goods or metaphorically a cake.\footnote{For instance, in networking and wireless communications, optimal power allocation is a challenge \emph{e.g.} see \cite{BLSD09, GM00, YGC02}.} Each of the parties has his own valuation of different parts of the cake, and each has full, partial or no information about the valuation of the other parties.
 Finding a way to divide a cake fairly has attracted the attention of economists and mathematicians for a long time.
 Although information theory is developed for studying communication systems \cite{Bandwagon}, it gives us tools to quantify information in other fields (such as fair-division) where \emph{partial} information is of relevance.
 For instance consider a division game between Alice and Bob where Bob is unwilling to let Alice spy on his information (as that information can be advantageous for Alice, since it would reduce her uncertainty about Bob's actions).
 One of the results of this paper is to show that there are cases where if Bob learns that the spying rate of Alice exceeds a certain threshold, he will become willing to voluntarily share even more information with Alice.
 Thus, identifying when this happens can be of importance to Alice and Bob in designing the rules of the game.